-Certain of our existing stockholders, including a stockholder affiliated with one of our directors, have indicated an interest in purchasing up to an aggregate of approximately \$15 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more or fewer shares to these potential investors and these potential investors could determine to purchase more or fewer shares in this offering.
-The underwriting discount for any shares sold to these potential investors in the offering will be the same as the underwriting discount for the shares sold to the public.
-The information set forth below does not reflect any potential purchases in this offering by these potential investors.
+Certain of our existing stockholders, including a stockholder affiliated with one of our directors, have indicated an interest in purchasing, and have agreed to purchase, an aggregate of 1,070,000 shares of our common stock in this offering at the initial public offering price.
+The underwriting discount for the shares sold to these investors in the offering will be the same as the underwriting discount for the shares sold to the public.
+The information set forth below does not reflect any purchases in this offering by these investors or any other existing stockholders.